Anirudh Singh (activist): Group Against Racial Discrimination

 To co-ordinate efforts against the imposition which was regarded as unjust, it was decided to form a pressure group, known as Group Against Racial Discrimination (GARD).
-This was a loose grouping of like-thinking individuals, most of who were University of the South Pacific (USP) academics including Singh, who had the common desire to see the restoration of a democratic government in the country after the 1970 constitution had been abrogated by Major-General Rabuka.
+This was a loose grouping of like-thinking individuals, most of whom were University of the South Pacific (USP) academics including Singh, who had the common desire to see the restoration of a democratic government in the country after the 1970 constitution had been abrogated by Major-General Rabuka.
 Their main aim was to bring the plight of the people of Fiji to the notice of the free world through letters and other means of communication.
 Efforts towards the local campaign quickly became ineffectual after the media began refusing to publish the letters.

 GARD decided that a better way to demonstrate its opposition was by burning copies of the constitution.
 This had been tried a couple of times earlier, however, these actions had been largely ineffective as they had failed to gain any publicity.
 To gain widespread publicity in Fiji, and internationally, it was decided to carry out the protest during celebrations for the Diwali Festival, also known as the festival of lights, celebrated by Hindus.
 The protest was implemented on Thursday, 18 October 1990 in Suva.
 After a short speech by Singh, a copy of the constitution was burnt.
 The protest was duly reported in the Daily Post the next day, with the front-page headline saying "Hindus burn constitution".
 The interim government called an emergency cabinet meeting.
 It condemned the protest, and released a statement calling the action "treasonous and despicable".
 It asked the police to investigate.